-3.4 At the Day Surgery Unit on the day of surgery
+3.4 At the Pre-op Unit on the day of surgery

-- Be aware that the Day Surgery Unit is a large room where both male and female patients are admitted before their surgery.
-Curtains are drawn between the beds for patient privacy. - Before the surgery, you will change into a hospital gown, and the nurse will start an intravenous line. - If the surgeon recommended a catheter, the nurse will insert the catheter before you are taken to the operating room. - A porter will bring you from the Day Surgery Unit to the operating room.
+- Be aware that the Pre-op Unit is a large room where both male and female patients are admitted before their surgery.
+Curtains are drawn between the beds for patient privacy. - Before the surgery, you will change into a hospital gown, and the nurse will start an intravenous line. - If the surgeon recommended a catheter, the nurse will insert the catheter before you are taken to the operating room. - o A porter will bring you from the Pre-op Unit to the operating room.